richmahn/en_tn/neh/06/intro.md

 The building of the wall is completed in this chapter.

-The ULB sets the lines in 6:6-7 farher to the right on the page than the rest of the text because they are part of a long quotation.
+The ULB sets the lines in 6:6-7 farther to the right on the page than the rest of the text because they are part of a long quotation.

 #### Special concepts in this chapter ####